 “The solution we went ahead with turned out to be impractical and too expensive.”

-A structured process helps ensure you stay on track with what you need to do to solve a problem.
+A structured process helps ensure you stay on track with what you really need to do, to solve a problem.

 You’ll find a brief explanation of these points below.
 Once you’ve read these, you can find more details, in our comprehensive guide to problem solving: What’s the Problem (with a tool for each or our problem solving steps).

 Surprised to start with this step?
 Not many problem solving processes include this step, yet it is absolutely crucial.
 Think how often we spend time and resources on problems which don’t necessarily demand such attention.
 Ask yourself “Is it the right problem to solve?”.
 This is also one of the most important stages in our seven step problem solving technique.
 Why?

 Well too often our approach to problem solving is reactive, we wait for the problems to arise.
 So firstly in our seven step problem solving process, we advocate taking a proactive approach, go and find problems to solve; important and valuable problems.
 The real starting point then for any problem solving process is to find the right problem to solve.